zx80/flask-simple-auth/README.md

 ### 1.8.0dev

+Merge `autoparams` and `parameters` decorators into a single `parameters` decorator.
-Make `autoparams` guess optional parameters based on default values.
+Make it guess optional parameters based on default values.
-Fix issues with boolean type parameters.
+Fix conversion issues with boolean type parameters.
 Enhance integer type to accept other base syntaxes.
-Improve documentation to advertise this simple and elegant approach.
+Improve documentation to advertise the simple and elegant approach.
-Implement decorators with functions instead of classes.
+Implement decorator with functions instead of a class.

 ### 1.7.0